conda/conda/docs/source/user-guide/getting-started.rst

       (snowflakes) $

 #.
-Switch to another environment:
+Switch to the other environment:

    * Linux, macOS: ``source activate bunnies``
    * Windows:  ``activate bunnies``